AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/email-deliverability-power-pack-how-to-import-a-seedlist.md

    >[!CAUTION]
    >
-   >You get a limited amount of these Inbox Informant Campaigns per month.
-To see how many you get, look in your 250ok **Account Settings**.
+   >You get a limited amount of these Inbox Placement Campaigns per month.
+To see how many you get, look at the Subscription section under Account Settings > Subscription in Everest.
 To obtain more, please contact your Marketo Sales Rep.

 ## Acquiring New Seedlists {#acquiring-new-seedlists}